 Hair Tests Instead of Blood Tests

-Hair Tissue Mineral Analysis (HTMA) is more accurate and reliable method of testing.
-Hair testing will show the precise tissue levels of minerals and heavy metal toxins as compared to blood.
+Hair Tissue Mineral Analysis (HTMA) is much more accurate and reliable method of testing.
+Hair testing will show the precise tissue levels of minerals and heavy metal toxins as compared to blood tests.
 Hair testing is affordable, easy to do at home and is non-invasive.
 HTMA is available for all ages from infants to children, teens and adults.

 Hair Tests Provides These Benefits Compared to Blood Tests